-- Free surplus generation represents 'underlying free surplus' based on operating movements, including the general insurance commission earned during the period and excludes market movements, foreign exchange, capital movements, shareholders' other income and expenditure and centrally arising restructuring and Solvency II - The half year 2016 EEV basis results for UK insurance operations have been prepared on a basis that reflects the Solvency II regime, effective from 1 January 2016.
-The half year 2015 comparative results for UK insurance reflects the Solvency I basis. - Excluding UK bulk annuities as Prudential has withdrawn from this market. - Comparable to 30 June 2015 on an actual exchange rate basis. - Refer to note B1.1 in IFRS financial statements for the break-down of other income and expenditure, and other non-operating items. - Includes Group's proportionate share of the liabilities and associated flows of the insurance joint ventures in Asia. - Defined as movements in shareholder-backed policyholder liabilities arising from premiums (net of charges), surrenders/withdrawals, maturities and deaths. - Average is calculated as opening plus closing balances for the period divided by two.
-For basis of preparation see note I (a) of Additional IFRS financial information. - Includes Group's proportionate share in PPM South Africa and the Asia asset management joint ventures. - 11 For our asset management business the level of funds managed on behalf of third parties, which are not therefore recorded on the balance sheet, is a driver of profitability.
+- 1 Free surplus generation represents 'underlying free surplus' based on operating movements, including the general insurance commission earned during the period and excludes market movements, foreign exchange, capital movements, shareholders' other income and expenditure and centrally arising restructuring and Solvency II implementation costs. - 2 The half year 2016 EEV basis results for UK insurance operations have been prepared on a basis that reflects the Solvency II regime, effective from 1 January 2016.
+The half year 2015 comparative results for UK insurance reflects the Solvency I basis. - 3 Excluding UK bulk annuities as Prudential has withdrawn from this market. - 4 Comparable to 30 June 2015 on an actual exchange rate basis. - 5 Refer to note Bl.1 in IFRS financial statements for the breakdown of other income and expenditure, and other non-operating items. - 6 Includes Group's proportionate share of the liabilities and associated flows of the insurance joint ventures in Asia. - 7 Defined as movements in shareholder-backed policyholder liabilities arising from premiums (net of charges), surrenders/withdrawals, maturities and deaths. - 8 Average is calculated as opening plus closing balances for the period divided by two. - 9 For basis of preparation see note I(a) of additional financial information. - 10 Includes Group's proportionate share in PPM South Africa and the Asia asset management joint ventures. - 11 For our asset management business the level of funds managed on behalf of third parties, which are not therefore recorded on the balance sheet, is a driver of profitability.
 We therefore analyse the movement in the funds under management each period, focusing between those which are external to the Group and those held by the insurance business and included on the Group balance sheet.
-This is analysed in note II(b) of the Additional IFRS financial information. - Net inflows exclude Asia Money Market Fund (MMF) inflows of £656 million (2015: net inflows £609 million).
+This is analysed in note II(c) of the additional financial information. - 12 Net inflows exclude Asia Money Market Fund (MMF) inflows of £656 million (2015: net inflows £609 million).
 External funds under management exclude Asia MMF balances of £7,421 million (2015: £5,428 million).